ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/p2w_over_p2sh.md

 While using **witness scriptPubKey** for your scripting needs is appealing, the reality is that most of nowadays wallets only support P2PKH or P2SH addresses.

 To harness the advantages of segwit, while being compatible with old software, P2W over P2SH is allowed.
-For old node, it will looks like a normal P2SH payment.
+For old node, it will look like a normal P2SH payment.

 You can transform any **P2W*** to a **P2W* over** **P2SH** by: